 However, a good soil mix should eliminate the need for deep digging.
 To add nutrients, compost can be laid over the top of the bed in spring and fall; worms will do the mixing work.
 Slow release fertilizers can be mixed with the compost in fall or dug into the top few inches of soil in spring or between crops.
 Liquid fertilizers can also be applied as foliar sprays.
 In other words, deep digging shouldn’t be necessary.

 The second potential disadvantage is one you might read about here and there: raised beds supposedly require more water than the equivalent space in a ground level bed, and not only because they usually support more plants per square foot.
-Few raised beds have water-tight sides, so some evaporation occurs there.
+Few raised gardens have water-tight sides, so some evaporation occurs there.
 Furthermore, since the soil in raised beds is warmer than that in flat ones, evaporation rates rise again.
 Finally, dense planting increases water use and loss through transpiration.

 All of these things are true, but it doesn’t always follow that a raised bed will require more water than one at ground level.
 A large row-garden watered with any sprinkler system will use (and waste) more water than a raised bed with a drip hose, because the sprinkler waters paths as well as garden rows.
 Even if the rows have individual drip hoses, they are probably vulnerable to a higher evaporation rate because more soil is exposed than in a densely planted raised bed.